Subject Leads: Miss Kayleigh Phillipps

 Events in School

-To celebrate Holi (The Festival of Colour and Spring), and Diwali, Kalpesh from KZ Dance comes in and teaches different Bollywood dances.
+To celebrate Holi (The Festival of Colour and Spring), and Diwali, Kalpesh from KZ Dance has come in and taught different Bollywood dances.

 We have undertaken events for children’s mental health charities.

-We achieved a Bronze Level Green Trees Award through Forest Schools.
+We achieved a Gold Level Green Trees Award through Forest Schools.

 Events Out of School